46th British Academy Film Awards

-The 46th British Academy Film Awards, given by the British Academy of Film and Television Arts in 1993, honoured the best films of 1992.
+The 46th British Academy Film Awards, more commonly known as the BAFTAs, took place on 21 March 1993 at the Theatre Royal, Drury Lane in London, honouring the best national and foreign films of 1992.
+Presented by the British Academy of Film and Television Arts, accolades were handed out for the best feature-length film and documentaries of any nationality that were screened at British cinemas in 1992.

 James Ivory's Howards End won the awards for Best Film and Best Actress (Emma Thompson).
 Robert Downey Jr. was voted Best Actor for his role in Chaplin.
 Best Supporting Actor and Actress were Gene Hackman (Unforgiven) and Miranda Richardson (Damage).
 Robert Altman won the award for Best Director for directing The Player.

+The ceremony was hosted by Griff Rhys Jones.